 However, I was lucky enough to get onto a clinical trial for a new type of cancer treatment, called CAR T-cell therapy.
 The treatment is highly promising and opens a new frontier in the fight against cancer.
 This involved me going to Boston, USA, for an expensive set of procedures.
 Ultimately though, it was successful and I am in complete remission.

 CAR T-cell therapy can be a lifeline and I want to help bring this ground-breaking science to New Zealand.
-The researchers at the Malaghan Institute are preparing to trial a next generation CAR T-cell therapy, and I'd like to help them get there.
+The researchers at the Malaghan Institute are preparing to trial a next generation CAR T-cell therapy and are undertaking parallel research to improve CAR T-cell therapies and extend them to other forms of cancer.
 The Institute is New Zealand's leader in this area and they have the expertise to take this through to long-term success.

 With your support we can make a real difference for New Zealand.
 Join with me.